PulseKim/Adv_Ani_Heading/README.md

 ### User Interface
 Press ' ' to Start simulation

-Press 'q' to On/Off the PD-control
+Press 'q' to Throw a normal ball to a man

-Press 'r' to Throw a ball to human
+Press 'r' to Throw a water-filled ball to a man

 Press 't' to see Jump motion

+Press 'a' to see Run -> Jump motion